soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 During the root investigation phase, various aspects of the email are assessed.
 These include:
 - A determination about what type of threat it might be,
 - Who sent it,
+- Where the email was sent from (sending infrastructure),
-- Whether other instances of the email were removed by the [ZAP feature](zero-hour-auto-purge.md),
+- Whether other instances of the email were delivered or blocked,
 - An assessment from our analysts,
 - Whether the email is associated with any known campaigns,
 - and more.